 - Inciting Incident: Harry slapping Hugo.
 A lot of the other issues that come up have presumably been bubbling away for ages, but it's the tension and family disharmony caused by the slap that make them blow up.

 - Jerkass Has a Point: Harry may be a bastard, but considering that Hugo was about to hit a kid with a cricket bat, he's pretty justified in wanting to do something about it.
 Slapping him might not have been the best idea, though, and especially not when the bat had already been taken away (as it harms his defence in court).
+Anouk even tells Harry that although she felt that Hugo deserved to get disciplined, she firmly believes she's in no position to get involved in the mess.

 - Maligned Mixed Marriage: Hector's mother seems extremely keen to belittle Aisha by indirect means.
-This seems somewhat centred around the fact that Aisha is not Greek.
+This seems somewhat centered around the fact that Aisha is not Greek.
 One example is the mother hijacking the couple's already-planned holiday by making the holiday in Greece with 'family' instead, seems imbued with the implication that if only Aisha was Greek such issues would not be a problem.

 - Moral Dilemma: The drama of these is basically the point of the show.